ahsifer/goxdp/README.md

 goxdp server -h
 Usage of server:
   -privateIP string
-    	The private IP address the service will listen to that will be used to respond to load,unload,block,allow, and status requests (default "127.0.0.1")
+    	The private IP address the service will listen to, that will be used to respond to load,unload,block,allow, and status requests (default "127.0.0.1")
   -privatePort string
     	The private Port number the service will listen to (default "8090") -publicIP string
-    	The public IP address the service will listen to that will be used to respond to metrics and status requests (default "127.0.0.1")
+    	The public IP address the service will listen to, that will be used to respond to metrics and status requests (default "127.0.0.1")
   -publicPort string
     	The public Port number the service will listen to (default "8091") -timeoutinterval int